Employer super issues

 Note: We recommend that employers seek legal advice on what constitutes OTE to ensure SG obligations are met.
 Penalties for not meeting SG obligations may be costly.

-Maximum earnings base
+Maximum and minimum earnings base

 Where an employee is being paid by two or more different employers, a separate maximum earnings base applies for each employer.